AMICUS CLINIC

 The goal is to create symmetry so bras fit properly, clothing looks balanced, and you feel comfortable in your body.
 Perfect matching isn't always possible (breasts have different tissue quality and characteristics), but meaningful improvement usually is.

-Breast augmentation for transgender women in Kerala
+Breast augmentation for transgender women

 For transgender women, breast augmentation is an important part of gender affirmation surgery.
 While hormone therapy (estrogen and anti-androgens) causes breast development, the result is often modest - typically an A or small B cup.
 Breast augmentation provides additional fullness and helps achieve body contours that match gender identity and reduce gender dysphoria.